 LocationHigh Museum of Art, Atlanta, Georgia

-Visitors to the High Museum in Atlanta will see Picasso, Matisse, and Warhol with a fresh lens when they download the ArtClix mobile application.
+Visitors to the High Museum in Atlanta see Picasso, Matisse, and Warhol with a fresh lens when they download the ArtClix mobile application.
 This photo-sharing app reveals additional information about the artworks and provides a streamlined method for sharing pictures online.

 As a photograph is taken, the application automatically detects the artwork and provides details about the piece.
 The image detection is based on innovative image recognition technology and does not require visible codes.
-While the application was made specifically for the modern art exhibit, a flexible admin tool was developed in concert with the app, allowing the content to change out for new exhibits.
+While the application was made specifically for a modern art exhibit, a flexible admin tool was developed in concert with the app, allowing the content to change out for new exhibits.

 Press & AwardsHOW Interactive Design Awards, HOW Magazine, Merit, App Design, December 20122012 MUSE Awards, American Association of Museums, GOLD: Mobile Applications, April 2012

 Over 130 judges – museum and media professionals from across the world – were involved in the process of selecting the winners.
 Winning entries were expected to demonstrate outstanding achievement in nine areas including content, interface, design, innovation and appeal.Museums and the Web, Best of the Web Awards, Mobile, April 2012“Connecting to Art with ArtClix,” Technology in the Arts, Rachael Wilkinson, February 3, 2012

 Image recognition technology could be the future of how every smart phone user attends a museum, and it will be an interesting trend to watch.
 In the mean time, ArtClix is ahead of the game, and a great addition to the High’s modern art exhibition.“Picasso to Warhol: 14 Modern Masters,” AtlantaBoy.com, October 28, 2011